How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Tip #2 – Cover your cap with a satin scarf

-Wearing two headwraps may seem like a lot of steps, but remember, your hair is ready and willing to revert at any given moment.
+Wearing two headwraps may seem like many steps, but remember; your hair is ready and willing to revert at any given moment.
 So, I decided to secure my wave cap with a satin scarf.
 That kept my wave cap in place the entire night.

-You will need to experiment with different tools and techniques to perfect your nighttime wrap.
+It would help if you experimented with different tools and techniques to perfect your nighttime wrap.
 It's important to remember to always wrap your hair in satin or silk every single night.
-Wrapping up your hair helps to maintain the moisture your stylist worked so hard to put into your hair and keep your hair from becoming frizzy and developing split ends.
+Wrapping up your hair with satin or silk versus cotton helps to maintain the moisture your stylist worked so hard to put into your hair and keep your hair from becoming frizzy and developing split ends.

 5) No touch-ups